Dr. Otto and the Riddle of the Gloom Beam: Plot

 Lance and his sidekick Doris Talbert escape each disguise in unusual ways: they survive Hardtack's game of Russian roulette; when Laughing Jack uses Lance as bait to catch a swamp monster, the monster turns out to be an old friend of Lance's, who lets them free; when Auntie Nelda drugs them into a trap, Lance is able to sway Tina (a woman Dr. Otto used as bait) into using Dr. Otto's transporter blanket to get them out; and they stumble into an elevator that leads straight to Dr. Otto's lair during a chase with Guy Dandy.
-Meanwhile, the gloom beam continues to cause chaos around the world, with comical effects: the President of the United States, for example, is overjoyed that Dr. Otto has effectively wiped out the national debt.
+Meanwhile, the gloom beam continues to cause chaos around the world, with comical effects.

-In a climactic showdown, Lance and Doris face off against Dr. Otto, all his disguises, and his robot henchman.
+Lance and Doris face off against Dr. Otto, all his disguises, and his robot henchman.
 In the end, it comes down to Lance choosing between a conspicuously labeled "Right Button" and "Wrong Button."
-He chooses the Right Button—which he realizes too late that it was not the right button (thus implying that was the subject of the "switch the poles" clue)—and, as massive electric bolts fire off in all directions, the lair self-destructs.
+He chooses the Right Button and massive electric bolts fire off in all directions; the lair self-destructs.

 The scene then flash-cuts to Doris, Lance and Tina pushing their car down a road.
 At a gas station, they encounter Ernest, who informs them that they have had no gas since the money went bad.
-As they all push the car down the road, Ernest takes his hat off to reveal Dr. Otto's third hand, as he says "Have a nice day, knowhutimean?"
+As they all push the car down the road, Ernest takes his hat off to reveal Dr. Otto's third hand.